-Based on the review of the proposed rule performed, Carolina respectfully requests that the Proposed Rule be withdrawn as we disagree that the agency's rulemaking will enhance Carolina or the Farm Credit System's ability to serve its YBS customers and better fulfill its mission.
-A withdrawal of the Proposed Rule would allow for continued discussions between the FCA and Farm Credit System institutions ("FCS" institutions) including Carolina on developing more meaningful methods of communicating the already robust efforts to lend to YBS farmers and ranchers.
+Based on the review performed and the feedback received, FCC respectfully requests that the Proposed Rule be withdrawn as we disagree the agency's rulemaking will enhance the FCS's ability to serve its YBS customers and better fulfill its mission.
+A withdrawal of the Proposed Rule would allow for continued discussions between the FCA and FCS institutions on developing more meaningful methods of communicating the already robust efforts to lend to YBS farmers and ranchers.
 FCS institutions would support the FCA in the development of additional tools and more flexible risk parameters for extending loans and making investments on both an individual and portfolio basis.
 Unfortunately, the current Proposed Rule only adds administrative burdens that will cost time and money that would be better utilized through direct support for those YBS customers.